-Per LDR Section 4.3.3(OO), the hotel is required to provide an auxiliary power generator for all interior corridor lighting and exit signs and at least one public elevator.
+Per LDR Section 4.3.3(OO), the condominiums are required to provide an auxiliary power generator for all interior corridor lighting and exit signs and at least one public elevator.
 Further, the generator needs to be designed and equipped to operate the full capacity of the equipment being served for a period not less than 120 hours.
-The multi-story building along Atlantic Avenue also requires an auxiliary power generator.
-A condition of approval is attached that the location of these generators are provided on the plans together with the source of fuel.
+The multi-story building along Atlantic

+Avenue also requires an auxiliary power generator.
+A condition of approval is attached that the location of these generators are provided on the plans together with the source of fuel prior to certification of the site plan.